 According to the Internationational Labor Office (ILO), 4.8 million people were victims of forced sexual exploitation in 2016.
 In 2016, women and girls accounted for more than 99% of all victims of forced sexual exploitation.

 Also in 2016, a Department of Justice-commissioned study, “Youth Involvement in the Sex Trade,” found that boys make up about 36% of child trafficking victims caught up in the U.S. sex industry (about 60% are female and less than 5% are transgender males and females).

 In 2020, boys made up 7% of child sex trafficking victims reported to NCMEC.
 Also, 78% of reports regarding online enticement involved girls, and 15% involved boys (in 8% of reports, the gender of the child could not be determined).

 The range of estimates comes down to underreporting, and the underreporting comes down to stigma.
 This is a problem because as organizations try to raise the alarm on sex trafficking and sexual exploitation, support services may continue to be in low supply for male victims simply because many people do not realize how they are involved and victimized.

 Knowing is the first step to fighting

 Anyone can be trafficked, regardless of gender.
-Just as a society we want to protect female victims of this abuse, we also need to recognize that there are men and boys who are victims too, who no longer should suffer in silence.
+As a society, we often want to protect female trafficking victims, and we also need to recognize that there are men and boys who are victims too, who should no longer suffer in silence.

 About the Author